Reviews You Can Rely On

 Credit: Zach Wick

 Most cycling sunglass lenses are designed with durability in mind, and almost all of the models in the test included impact-resistant lenses.
 For the most part, we found that every model's lens stood up to our test.
-Very few of them showed any sign of wear and tear by the time we finished testing them.
-A few models, including 100%'s Glendale, Speedcraft, and S2 feature anti-scratch coatings on their lenses that work wonders.
+Very few showed signs of wear and tear when we finished testing them.
+A few models, including Glendale, Speedcraft, and S2, feature anti-scratch coatings on their lenses that work wonders.
 We were surprised when, after repeated t-shirt cleanings, none of these models had any apparent scratches or imperfections.

 The Smith Wildcat is one of the most comfortable sunglasses we've worn.